- Downloaded over 900,000 times.

 Parent: (Answers Santa's call.)
 "Oh hi Santa.
 Yes they are being bad.
 You're not going to bring them presents this year if they keep fighting?
 Ok, I'll tell them."

-- The app is free but ad supported.
-Support the app by clicking the ad, downloading the advertised app then delete the advertised app.
+- The app is free but ad-supported.
+Apple and Google charge yearly fees to have apps in the app stores.
+Support the app by clicking the ad and downloading the advertised app.

 - Santa does not actually talk so do not let your kids try and talk to Santa.
 Just say, "Santa only talks to mommies and daddies."